 Using SQL Server Management Studio, create a database called CHINTARO (the default name - you can use another if you wish to have multiple Chintaro environments).
 Restore the backup provided to you by Chintaro Support into the database you just created.
 This solution assumes that you know how to do this using SQL Server Management Studio.

 There will be errors.
 This is expected and is nothing to worry about.
-Once this has been done, download a fourth script from the bottom of this solution (SecurityTables.sql), and run it in SSMS as well (by now, you have run 4 scripts in total).
+Once this has been done, download the script from the bottom of this solution (SecurityTables.sql), and run it in SSMS as well.

 From the Chintaro\Data folder, open the ChintaroINI.XML file using WordPad.
 You will need to edit 2 sections of the ChintaroINI.XML file, first, the connection string and then the location of the Chintaro\Data folder.